jschillem/cda3100-little-computer-sim/README.md

 ### Usage

-In order to use the simulator, you must already have assembled machine code ready to be used.
+In order to use the simulator, you must provide the path of the machine code as a command line argument.

 There are 2 approaches to running the program: